Tag: holiness

 Psalm 94; Proverbs 13:18; Matthew 18:15–17; 2 Corinthians 13:1–4

-As the cultural seasons have changed, however, the weakness of the imparted has become apparent.
-In following the Enlightenment’s path, knowledge of facts began to override with Jesus.
+As the cultural seasons have changed, however, the of the knowledge imparted has become apparent.
+In following the Enlightenment’s path, knowledge of facts began to override relationship with Jesus.
 This led to intellectual assent of the Savior with hearts that were cold.

-The tradition has long held that the true path of the is to become more like Christ.
+The Holiness has long held that the true path of the Christian life is to become more like Christ.
 Yes, that is a high standard.
 One doesn’t do much if one aims low.
 The focus on discipleship would seem to fix the missing pieces.
 Except…

 Often, we “soften” discipline by saying “spiritual disciplines”, being prayer, reading scripture, worship, fasting, fellowship, giving, and other depending on whose list you read.
 The spiritual disciplines are good and helpful to build up your Christian walk.
 They should not be ignored or dismissed.
 However, there is one aspect of being transformed into the likeness of Jesus Christ that we, especially we individualistic Americans, don’t like…the other discipline.